 Gaming is already a very popular feature in Sony Ericsson phones.
-Now the mobile Internet portal offers the possibility of downloading games.
-Net work operators may also offer games download to their customers as an added value offer.
+In addition to pre-installed games, now the mobile Internet portal offers the possibility of downloading games.
+Network operators may also offer downloadable games to their customers as an added value offer.
 Users can add new games and skill levels to further enhance the entertainment value of Sony Ericsson phones.

-T300/T302 games download is made possible by a true virtual machine.
-The Sony Ericsson portal for downloading of free games for the T300/T302 is accessible with only one key press in the games menu.
-The openess of the downloadable games solution is dedicated to provide an enhanced gaming experience.
+T226 downloading of games is made possible by a true virtual machine.
+The Sony Ericsson portal for downloading of free games is accessible via the WAP browser.
+The openness of the downloadable games solution is dedicated to provide an enhanced gaming experience.

 The downloadable games can fully take advantage of the phone's interfaces, such as TCP/IP, SMS, vibrator and backlights.
 The virtual machine executes the downloading of games for the optimal game experience.
-The user can download an unlimited number of games as long as the file system allows it, i e until the phone memory is full.
+The user can download an unlimited number of games as long as the file system allows it, i.e. until the phone memory is full.

-The downloading concept includes certification of the games, which makes it possible to create a revenue chain and favourable business opportunities for network operators and content providers.
+The downloading concept includes certification of the games, which makes it possible to create a revenue chain and favorable business opportunities for network operators and content providers.
 The virtual machine uses true sandbox technology for highest level of security.
 The software development kits are available via www.mophun.com